© 2012-2019 guy leblanc. all rights reserved

 It’s simple, really.

-For over 30 years, I have always provided people honest, dependable tree care of the highest quality.
+For over 35 years, I have continually provided people honest, dependable tree care of the highest quality.
 From pruning to fertilizing to problem diagnosis to construction site preservation, and everything in between, I personally provide my clients with all of these arboricultural services.

 Another thing you will never get from Arbor Vitae Tree Care is service you don’t need.
 Many larger tree services operate on volume to keep all those marginally-skilled employees working and the checks rolling in.
 This means lots and lots of repeat visits for stuff your trees just flat don’t need!

 The same is true for many routine, “seasonal” pesticide applications.
 Such applications should never be made without evidence or high probability of a persistent problem.
-My experience is that somewhere around 75% of all noticeable insect infestations in Austin abate without any treatment at all, and research has shown that some pesticides and fertilizing can make some tree conditions worse.
+My experience is that somewhere around 75% of all noticeable insect infestations in Austin abate without any treatment at all, and research has shown that some pesticides and fertilizing can make some insect infestations worse.

 But pruning is perhaps the most over-sold tree care service in Austin.
 Again, trying to make that next boat payment, too many tree services are pruning trees way too frequently, and way, way too aggressively.
 If a tree company is suggesting that you take more than about 15% of the foliage out of a healthy tree with no structural defects, or is recommending that your trees receive complete pruning every year (not just minor pruning), you are almost certainly dealing with either a scam artist or an ignoramus (see my Pruning Tips page).